Suspected additional IPs

 What I’ve done

 Google is very hard to reach.
 They only provide indirect means for regular users.
 So not knowing any insiders I submitted feedback at https://meet.google.com/ which is what they suggest.
 I provided a detailed description.
 I doubt they will do anything with my feedback.
 We’ll see.
+Update.
+Correct.
+Months have passed and they never bothered to get back to me.

 Google has an undocumented dependency on a whole set of IPs for hangout Meets to actually work through a proxy which requires authentication.
 Contacting Google for more information is probably impossible, but I will try.